capodgornik/SOSCSRPG/README.md

 # SOSCSRPG
+Simple RPG using C# and Visual Studio
-Simple RPG created using this tutorial: https://soscsrpg.com/
+Created using this tutorial: https://soscsrpg.com/